96boards/website/_product/ce/imx7-96/README.md

 ---
-page_title: Meercat Development Board
+page_title: iMX7-96 Development Board
-title: Meercat Development Board
+title: iMX7-96 Development Board
 layout: product-display-page
-permalink: /product/meercat/
+permalink: /product/imx7-96/
 redirect_from:
-  - /meercat/
+  - /imx7-96/
-  - /meercat
+  - /imx7-96
-  - /products/meercat/
+  - /products/imx7-96/
 description: |-
-    The Meercat Development Board is a 96Boards compliant CE board based on the i.MX7 series of SoCs.
+    The iMX7-96 Development Board is a 96Boards compliant CE board based on the i.MX7 series of SoCs.
 ---
-# Meercat
+# iMX7-96

-The Meercat Development Board is a 96Boards compliant Consumer Edition board based on the i.MX7 series of SoCs.
-The i.MX 7 series is a highly integrated multi-market applications processor designed to enable secure and portable applications within the Internet of Things.
-Meercat board features Dual-core ARM Cortex-A7 processors operating at up to 1.2GHz, Single-core ARM Cortex M4 operating up to 800MHz.
+The iMX7-96 Development Board is a 96Boards compliant Consumer Edition board based on the i.MX7 series of SoCs.
+The i.MX7 series is a highly integrated multi-market applications processor designed to enable secure and portable applications within the Internet of Things. iMX7-96 board features Dual-core ARM Cortex-A7 processors operating at up to 1.2GHz, Single-core ARM Cortex M4 operating up to 800MHz.
 In addition, an extensive set of interfaces and connectivity peripherals are included to interface to cameras, touch-screen displays ,MMC/SD cards and Media processor engine.
 It also fully supports wireless communication, including WLAN and BLE.